Hexilee/unhtml/README.md

 }
 ```

-Absolutely, you will fail, because you don't define the way converts string to time.Time. `unhtml` will regard it as a struct.
+Absolutely, you will fail, because you don't define the way it converts a string to time.Time. `unhtml` will regard it as a struct.

 However, you can use `converter`